PGY1 Ambualatory care HIV

 UC Davis Health offers many opportunities for both clinical and didactic teaching.
 The resident will be responsible for assisting preceptors with clerkship teaching for University of California, San Francisco and University of the Pacific pharmacy students.

 The resident will be required to prepare an ACPE accredited pharmacy grand rounds presentation on a topic approved by the Continuing Pharmacy Education Oversight Committee based on the resident’s interests and a department needs assessment.
-The PGY1 Resident will also be required to participate in the Scholarship of Teaching and Learning Program throughout the year.
+The PGY1 Resident will also be required to participate in the Scholarship of Teaching & Learning Program throughout the year.
 In addition, the PGY1 Resident may choose to participate in academic teaching, as requested by regional schools of pharmacy, with the approval of the PGY1 Residency Director.

 Residency Research Project:

 All UC Davis Health residents are required to complete a research project during their residency and present their research at the UC Collaborative Annual Pharmacy Leadership Forum.
 In preparation for conducting their research project, the resident will complete UC Davis Health IRB-required training and certification.
 The resident will prepare a project proposal, which will be reviewed and approved by the UC Davis Health Pharmacy Research Oversight Committee.
 The resident will also submit their project to the Pharmacy and Therapeutics Committee, applicable subcommittees, and the IRB for approval (if indicated) before embarking upon their research.
 Upon completion of the project, the resident will be required to summarize their research project in a manuscript and submit the manuscript for publication.
-Additionally, the resident will prepare an abstract and electronic professional poster.
+Additionally, the resident will prepare an abstract and professional poster.

 Committee Assignments:

 The resident will participate in various committee activities, as assigned by the PGY1 residency director.
 Assignments will be determined based on current department initiatives.
 The purpose of the resident’s committee involvement is to ensure the resident gains exposure to the pharmacist’s role in activities related to quality-improvement, medication safety, safe handling of hazardous drugs, guideline development and assessment/implementation of technology and automation within the institution and pharmacy department.
-Each Pharmacy Practice resident will serve in a capacity as Chief Resident over an assigned area such as coordinate monthly meetings with the ambulatory care program directors and other ambulatory care residents, interviews, recruitment, and/or pharmacy week.
+Each Pharmacy Practice resident will serve in a capacity as a Resident Chair over an assigned area such as coordinate monthly meetings with the ambulatory care program directors and other ambulatory care residents, interviews, recruitment, and/or pharmacy week.

 Professional Development:

 The resident is encouraged to maintain an active role in pharmacy and professional organizations.
-The resident is strongly encouraged to become a member of the California Society of Health-System Pharmacists (CSHP) and the American Society of Health-System Pharmacists (ASHP) and attend their annual Midyear meeting in early December.
+The resident is strongly encouraged to become a member of the California Society of Health-System Pharmacists (CSHP) and the American Society of Health-System Pharmacists (ASHP) and will attend their annual Midyear meeting in early December.

 Pharmacy Department Service: